racker/salus-oracle-agent/README.md

-Provides an agent that gathers information from exported data from oracle for reporting to a monitoring systems such as Salus.
+Provides an agent that gathers information from exported data from Oracle for reporting to a monitoring system such as Salus.

 ## Usage